-All authorized charter schools under the Commission are required to ensure that all children who have disabilities and who are in need of special education and related services are identified, located, and evaluated.
+All Commission authorized charter schools are required to ensure that all children who have disabilities and who are in need of special education and related services are identified, located, and evaluated.
 The schools' Child Find program shall include at a minimum:

-- (1) Established referral procedures, which ensure that all students who are suspected or known to be a child with a disability are referred to the special education evaluation team for further evaluation; - (2) The ability of any person to refer a child to the IEP team for reasons including, but not limited to: - (a) Failure to pass a hearing or vision screening; - (b) Unsatisfactory performance on group achievement tests or accountability measures; - (c) Repeatedly failing one or more subjects; - (d) Inability to progress or participate in developmentally appropriate activities; and - (e) Receiving supports and services outside of the school setting; - (3) Annually publicizing and disseminating information describing its Child Find program, including a description of the school's special education program, supports, and services, as well as the school contact person and his/her functions, including the manner by which he/she might be contacted for further information or referral; - (4) The public display of Child Find information in a clearly visible, high-traffic area of the school including, but not limited to: - (a) The main office; or
+- 1. Established referral procedures, which ensure that all students who are suspected or known to be a child with a disability are referred to the special education evaluation team for further evaluation; - 2.
+The ability of any person to refer a child to the Individualized Education Program (IEP) team for reasons including, but not limited to: - Failure to pass a hearing or vision screening; - Unsatisfactory performance on group achievement tests or accountability measures; - Repeatedly failing one or more subjects; - Inability to progress or participate in developmentally appropriate activities; and - Receiving supports and services outside of the school setting;